Fast weak-KAM integrators for separable Hamiltonian systems: Introduction

 where $P \in \R^n$ is a given vector, $\SNorm{v}{}^2 = v_1^2 + \cdots + v_n^2$ for $v = (v_1,\cdots, v_n) \in \R^n$, and where $V(t,x)$ is a suitably smooth and bounded function.

-Since the pioneering works of Crandall and Lions \cite{Crandall} and Souganidis \cite{souganidis}, the study of numerical schemes for the Hamilton-Jacobi equation \eqref{eq:hjb} has known many recent progresses, see for instance \cite{lionssouganidis, lintadmor, abgrall, jinxin, barlesjakobsen} and the references therein, and more specifically \cite{oshersethian, oshershu, jiangpeng} for the popular (weighted) essentially nonoscillatory (ENO and WENO) methods which are now widely commonly used in many application fields.
+Since the pioneering works of Crandall and Lions \cite{Crandall} and Souganidis \cite{souganidis}, the study of numerical schemes for the Hamilton--Jacobi equation \eqref{eq:hjb} has known many recent progresses, see for instance \cite{lionssouganidis, lintadmor, abgrall, jinxin, barlesjakobsen} and the references therein, and more specifically \cite{oshersethian, oshershu, jiangpeng} for the popular (weighted) essentially nonoscillatory (ENO and WENO) methods which are now widely commonly used in many application fields.
+Let us finally mention a recent work by Soga (\cite{soga}) which deals with situations similar to the ones tackled in this paper.

-Following a different approach, more in the spirit of \cite{falcone, rorro} (or \cite{akian} in an optimal control setting), the main aim of this paper is to show how a direct discretization of the Lax-Oleinik representation of the viscosity solution of \eqref{eq:hjb} allows to define a new fast algorithm for computing $u(t,x)$ possessing strong geometrical properties allowing to control its long time behavior and obtain error estimates when the solution is Lipschitz.
+Following a different approach, more in the spirit of \cite{falcone, rorro} (or \cite{akian} in an optimal control setting), the main aim of this paper is to show how a direct discretization of the Lax--Oleinik representation of the viscosity solution of \eqref{eq:hjb} allows to define a new fast algorithm for computing $u(t,x)$ possessing strong geometrical properties allowing to control its long time behavior and obtain error estimates when the solution is Lipschitz.

 Let us recall, see \cite{Lions,Fathi}, that under some assumptions on $H$ (smoothness, uniform superlinearity and strict convexity over the fibers, see Section \ref{S2} below), we can write